Email FacebookTwitterMenu burgerClose thin

 Paying and Minimizing Probate Fees

-Heirs who want to contest terms of the estate will pay their own legal fees.
+Heirs who choose to contest the terms of the estate are generally responsible for their own legal fees.

 Bottom Line